 The most important relationship we have is with ourselves.
-In the hustle and bustle of life, it’s easy to lose our identity over time.
+In the hustle and bustle of life, it’s easy to lose our identity over time and become disconnected from what is most important.
 We become a mystery to ourselves unless we make time to reflect on the reality of our life.
 The continuous strengthening of self-awareness evolves our character into who we want to become.
-Our decisions are congruent with our long-term goals.
+Our decisions are congruent with our long-term career and life goals.
 The risk from low self-awareness is that you may find yourself thousands of miles offshore wondering how you got there.
 You may never get back.
 Connect with yourself each day to navigate and stay on course to the next destination of your career journey.

 It’s easy to race through the day and start the next without understanding where you are, how you are feeling, or the direction you are heading.

 You may be disconnected in various ways without actually realizing it.

 You lack the awareness to be your best at work and beyond.

 The daily forces are controlling you instead of traveling the path you desire.

 It’s important to ground yourself where you are right now.